- Politics and Social Issues»

 Her charm didn’t work and the clerk rushed into the room.
 At the same time he spotted the dead man on the bed, Sharon took aim.
 The clerk turned just in time to avoid death but still took a bullet to the arm.
 He managed to dodge a second shot just as police arrived.

 Sharon was immediately taken into custody.
 Although she tried to manipulate Mexican police with the same charms she’d used on American law enforcement, it had no effect.
 By the time they interrogated her and gathered their evidence, they considered her nothing more than a gutter whore who had accompanied Fransisco to his room with the intent to rob him after sex.

 The day after her arrest, Alex Peebles, her American attorney, arrived and attempted to get his client deported back to America to no avail.
 Mexican officials refused to release her.
 Sharon, as usual, screamed at her attorney who, tired of Sharon’s temper tantrums, made it clear she’d screwed up royally this time and she was on her own.

-The Mexican Courts provided her with a attorney.
+The Mexican Courts provided her with an attorney.
 He argued the victim was killed in self-defense, as was told to him by his blonde American client but the three-panel judgeship didn’t believe her story and sentenced Sharon to ten years in a Mexican prison for women.

 Sharon had been successful in American appeals, and quickly filed in regards to her Mexican case.
-Unlike the results she experienced in America, the appeals Court felt her sentence was too lenient and extended it by three years.
+Unlike the results she experienced in America, the appeals Court in Mexico felt her sentence was too lenient and extended it by three years.

 Finally Sharon was going to pay for the things she did, and she would pay in a Mexican prison – a system that makes the worst American prisons look like day spas.